1.1 The purpose of this document is to define good practice and to

 - manual: capable of being operated by a person.

 - material: having significant importance, as in “material defect.”
 This term is reserved for describing things of significant importance.

 - material defect: a condition of a commercial property, or any portion of it, that would have a significantly adverse impact on the value of the real property, or that involves unreasonable risk to people on the property.
 The fact that a structural element, system or sub-system is near, at or beyond the end of the normal useful life of such a structural element, system or sub-system is not, by itself, a material defect.

 - means of egress: a continuous and unobstructed path out of a building to a public way.

 - mezzanine: a semi-permanent, freestanding stair-and-deck system, typically constructed of fiberglass grating, heavy-duty steel and/or aluminum, and installed between two permanent/original floors within an industrial or commercial building in order to provide an open space on and under which can be created informal office areas, storage for inventory, tools and industrial equipment, etc.

-- mold: a form of fungus.
-Some molds can cause disease in humans.
+- mould: a form of fungus.
+Some moulds can cause disease in humans.

 - non-combustible: a substance that will not burn when subjected to fire.

 - normal operating controls: devices, such as thermostats, that would be operated by ordinary occupants which require no specialized skill or knowledge.